 When the vehicle's on-board computer detects a failure in an emissions-related component or system, the computer's internal diagnostic program assigns a diagnostic trouble code (DTC) that points to the system (and subsystem) where the fault was found.
 The diagnostic program saves the code in the computer's memory.
-It records a "Freeze Frame" of conditions prepared when the fault was found, and conditions present when the fault was found, and lights the Malfunction Indicator Lamp (MIL).
+It records a "Freeze Frame" of conditions present when the fault was found, and lights the Malfunction Indicator Lamp (MIL).
 Some faults require detection for two trips in a row before the MIL is turned on.